 "A time corridor, called Timelash, has been set up to punish dissidents on the planet Karfel, dumping them alive but permanently into Earth's early history.
 The TARDIS runs right into it, and the Doctor thereafter finds a society with advanced technology it shouldn't have along with an unnerving absence of reflective surfaces of any kind."

-On this day in 1991, Star Trek: The Next Generation aired "Galaxy's Child."
-This served as the sixteenth episode of the program's fourth season, and here's the plot summary from IMDB.com:
+On this day in 1991 (in the U.S.), Star Trek: The Next Generation aired "Galaxy's Child."
+Officially, this served as the sixteenth episode of the program's fourth season, and here's the plot summary from IMDB.com:

 "Geordi La Forge is over the moon when he learns that Dr. Leah Brahms, the designer of the ship's engines, will be coming on board to study his engine modifications.
 During an emergency situation a year ago, he used a recreation of Brahms to assist with a problem.
 He also became quite smitten with her.
 When she arrives however, she sees Geordi as a competitor and tells him she doesn't take kindly to him having tampered with "her" engines.
 Her frosty demeanor improves over time but when she realizes Geordi's romantic interest, she has some shocking news for him.
 Meanwhile, the Enterprise has to deal with the outcome of killing an unknown species.
 The dead creature gives birth and the newborn imprints itself on the Enterprise thinking it's his mother.
 Problems arise where members of the same species arrive wanting the little one back."